darryl-h/v-rising-server/README.md

     ```
     **NOTE:** As a troubleshooting step, you may disable the Windows Firewall, but turn it back on when you are done, and correctly configure it if it is the problem.

+4) [Direct Connect](#direct-connect) to the game on the `Port` configured in `ServerHostSettings.json` (Not the `QueryPort` port! -- IE: 192.168.1.10:9876)

+#### On the Internet

+5) Check your `VRisingServer.log` server logs inside the appropriate directory for the public IP, the logs should look like this: `SteamPlatformSystem - OnPolicyResponse - Public IP: <VAR_PUBLIC_IP>` and ensure this is the public IP you expect it to be
+    ```
+    SteamPlatformSystem - OnPolicyResponse - Public IP: <VAR_PUBLIC_IP>
+    UnityEngine.Logger:Log(LogType, Object)
+    UnityEngine.Debug:Log(Object)
+    ProjectM.Auth.SteamPlatformSystem:OnPolicyResponse(GSPolicyResponse_t)
+    Steamworks.DispatchDelegate:Invoke(T)
+    Steamworks.Callback`1:OnRunCallback(IntPtr)
+    Steamworks.CallbackDispatcher:RunFrame(Boolean)
+    ProjectM.Auth.SteamPlatformSystem:OnUpdate()
+    Unity.Entities.SystemBase:Update()
+    Unity.Entities.ComponentSystemGroup:UpdateAllSystems()
+    Unity.Entities.ComponentSystem:Update()
+    Unity.Jobs.LowLevel.Unsafe.PanicFunction_:Invoke()
+    ```
+**NOTE:** You can also use tools like `[whatismyip.com](https://www.whatismyip.com/)` to get your public IP, but this doesn't ensure the server is bound to this public IP, This is especially useful if you have a VPN or secondary internet provider.

-4) Open your router and firewall ports to allow the UDP connections (and TCP if you want RCON)
+6) Open your router and firewall to allow the `Port` and `QueryPort` configured in `ServerHostSettings.json` to forward to this machine (and TCP if you want RCON)
 This is beyond the scope of this document, as it is device specific, but you can try https://PortForward.com

-8) Validate with your internet provider if you are able to run a servers (specifically game servers) from your purchased internet package.
+7) Validate with your internet provider if you are able to run servers (specifically game servers) from your purchased internet package.
 They may block this kind of traffic by blocking specific ports, or using packet inspection to determine the type of traffic.
 (This is beyond the scope of this document).
 If you check https://ipv6-test.com/ and the shown IP on that web page is different from your address shown in your router, your address may be translated and it may be impossible to host.
 Additionally some providers (namely in Germany) may use something like Carrier Grade NAT (CGNAT, with a router public IP range from 100.64.0.0 to 100.127.255.255) or DS-Lite which may prevent you from running a server.
 In these cases, you can try to contact your ISP and see if you are able to get an IPv4 address.
 You *may* be able to get away with something like Fast Reverse Proxy (https://gabrieltanner.org/blog/port-forwarding-frp) but this is again, outside the scope of this document.

 ### Server not listed on the server browser